kamirov/matlab-sky-survey/README.md

 # matlab-sky-survey
-Generates a sky survey given a set of test and equipment parameters,
+Generates a sky survey given a set of test and equipment parameters.

+More details and achknowledgements to come.